-COURSE AND EXAMINATION REGULATIONS 1
+COURSE AND EXAMINATION REGULATIONS

-Introduction 3
+Introduction

 Section 1 - General 4

-Article 1 - Areas to which the regulations apply 4 4 5
+Article 1 - Areas to which the regulations apply 4 5

 Section 2 - Registering and withdrawing 5

-Article 5 - Registering for written examinations 6
+Article 5 - Registering for written examinations Article 6 - Registering for practicals.
+Article 7 - Withdrawal or absence 6

 Section 3 - Examinations 6

-Article 8 - Number, times and frequency of examinations Article 9 - Sequence of examinations Article 10 - Validity of examinations Article 11 - The form of examination and method of assessment Article 12 - Oral examinations Article 13 - Determining and announcing the results Article 14 - Study progress checks Article 15 - The right to inspect results Article 16 - Discussing the examination results Article 17 - Right to appeal Article 18 - Fraud

-Section 4 - Studying with a disability

-Article 19 - Adaptations to help students with a disability
+Article 8 - Number, times and frequency of examinations Article 9 - Sequence of examinations Article 10 - Validity of examinations Article 11 - The form of examination and method of assessment Article 12 - Oral examinations Article 13 - Determining and announcing the results Article 14 - Study progress checks Article 15 - The right to inspect results Article 16 - Discussing the examination results Article 17 - Right to appeal Article 18 - Fraud.
+Section 4 - Studying with a disability Article 19 - Adaptations to help students with a disability Section 5 - Contraventions, changes and implementation Article 20 - Contravening the regulations

-Article 20 - Contravening the regulations 9 9 9
+Article 20 - Contravening the regulations 9 9

 Appendix 1 to complete article 19 10

 IMPLEMENTATION REGULATIONS 11

-Article 1 - Scope and applicability of the regulations Article 2 - Enrolment for courses Article 3 - Assessment plan Article 4 - Order during examinations Article 5 - Questions and assignments
+Article 1 - Scope and applicability of the regulations 12

+Article 2 - Enrolment for courses

+Article 3 - Assessment plan

+Article 4 - Order during examinations

-Article 5 - Questions and assignments Article 6 - Grading examinations Article 7 - Transitional regulations Article 8 - Entry into force
+Article 5 - Questions and assignments

+Article 6 - Grading examinations

+Article 8 - Entry into force